Ariana1729/SophieGermainBot/README.md

 # About

-This bot is designed for the group t.me/mathsgroup, still in development
+This bot is designed for the group t.me/mathsgroup, still indev

 # Functionalities